Alscenic/shared-unity-utils/README.md

 Entirely my own personal code and shit.

 # Requirements
+* Unity

+yea
 * UnityEngine.InputSystem

-You should be using it anyway.
+You should be using it anyway